TfTHacker/obsidian42-text-transporter/README.md

 *  Pull line(s) from another file
 *  Pull line(s) from another file as block references
 *  Modifier keys in the file suggester
-  + Press CTRL when clicking on an item and when the transport command is performed, the target file will be opened
+  + Press Ctrl (or Meta key) when clicking on an item and when the transport command is performed, the target file will be opened
   + Press Shift when clicking on a bookmark will continue the suggester process into selecting lines from the target file, but the first line will be based on the bookmark location

 ## Selection commands